๐ŸŒŽIntro to Native American Studies

 Treaty of New Echota (1835)

-• 4,000+ Cherokee deaths during forced relocation demonstrate how treaties could function as instruments of genocide when consent was manufactured
+• 4,000+ Cherokee deaths during forced relocation demonstrate how treaties could function as instruments of genocide when consent was manufactured by negotiating with a small, unrepresentative group.

-Compare: Hopewell (1785) vs. New Echota (1835)—fifty years apart, both involved the Cherokee Nation, but they represent opposite poles of treaty-making.
+Compare: Hopewell (1785) vs. New Echota (1835): fifty years apart, both involved the Cherokee Nation, but they represent opposite poles of treaty-making.
 Hopewell recognized Cherokee sovereignty and boundaries; New Echota, signed without legitimate authority, erased those same protections.
 This comparison illustrates the complete transformation of federal Indian policy.

 Plains Treaties: Reservation Confinement